Our corporate governance framework

 The Corporate Responsibility Committee was established in 2012 to ensure that the Board maintains an adequate focus on corporate responsibility in its widest sense.
 The key responsibilities of the Corporate Responsibility Committee are set out in its Terms of Reference.

 Further information on Tesco's corporate responsibility work is available in the Tesco and Society section of the website.

 The key responsibilities of the Remuneration Committee are set out in its Terms of Reference.

-The key responsibilities of the Nominations Committee are set out in its Terms of Reference.
+The key responsibilities of the Nominations and Governance Committee are set out in its Terms of Reference.

 The key responsibilities of the Disclosure Committee are set out in its Terms of Reference.